 a.
 External Use Filming or Photography

-c.
+b.
 News Reporting

-For purposes of this information, News Reporting is live Filming or Photography and transmission (with or without audio recording) as “active” or “breaking” news, by a qualified news reporting service.
-All requests for News Reporting should be referred to the Marketing, Public Relations, and Government Affairs Department.
-News organizations must get verbal permission from the Marketing, Public Relations, and Government Affairs Department before News Reporting can commence.
+For purposes of this information, news reporting is live or recorded filming or photography and transmission (with or without audio recording) as “active” or “breaking” news or pre-recorded for a later newscast, by a qualified news reporting service.
+All requests for news reporting should be referred to the Vice President, Marketing and Public Relations; or Director, Public Relations.
+News organizations must receive verbal permission from the Marketing, Public Relations, and Government Affairs department before news reporting can commence.

-d.
+c.
 Incidental, Non-commercial Filming or Photography

 e.
 San Jacinto College Identification and Appropriate Use of Campus Images